Booking.com: best prices

 Your visit to Tolentino can start with the Basilica of San Nicola da Tolentino, built between the 13th and 14th centuries, but largely restored and modified later.

-The Baroque style façade dates from the 17th-18th centuries and has a Gothic style portal with numerous reliefs and statues, by Nanni di Bartolo.
+The Baroque style façade of the basilica dates from the 17th-18th centuries and has a Gothic style portal with numerous reliefs and statues.
+It was designed by Nanni di Bartolo.

 The interior of the basilica has a nave with a coffered ceiling.
 In the chapel on the right is a work by Giovanni Francesco Barbieri (1591-1666) called the “Guercino”.

-In the middle of the chapel there is a tomb in renaissance style containing the body of Saint Nicholas.
-From here we enter the cloister, probably dating from the 14th century, although the actual date is uncertain.
-It contains various paintings such as the "Madonna and Child", and others such as "Stories of St. Nicholas" by Giovanni Anastasi (1653-1704).
+In the middle of the chapel there is a renaissance style tomb containing the body of Saint Nicholas.
+From here you can enter the cloister, probably dating from the 14th century although the actual date is uncertain.
+It contains various paintings such as the "Madonna and Child", and others such as "Stories of Saint Nicholas" by Giovanni Anastasi (1653-1704).

-Among the artifacts in the Archaeological Museum note particularly an “amygdale” red flint, dating from the Palaeolithic era, Neolithic arrowheads and several polished stone axes.
+The most interesting museum in Tolentino is the Archaeology Museum.
+Among the artifacts of particular interest is an “amygdale” red flint dating from the Palaeolithic era, Neolithic arrowheads and several polished stone axes.
 Among the most striking items are a war chariot; some Etruscan bronze vessels and potteries decorated with black and red-figures, buckles and various ornaments.

-From the Roman period there are several lamps, weights, and a large statue of the Flavian age (thought to represent Julia (64-91 AD), daughter of Emperor Titus (39-81 AD), and found in the 16th century.
-Particularly noteworthy is the “Lapidarium”, which houses a remarkable collection of Latin inscriptions, especially from the 1st century BC.
+From the Roman period there are several lamps, weights, and a large statue of the Flavian age (thought to represent Julia (64-91 AD), daughter of Emperor Titus (39-81 AD), and found in the 16th century).
+Also noteworthy is the “Lapidarium”, which houses a remarkable collection of Latin inscriptions, mostly dating from the 1st century BC.